daviciouz/LearningCurves/README.md

-# LearningCurves
+# WebProjects
-Learn and practise
+Learning_Advancing_Optimising
-Updating my repository after installing ubuntu 16
+I am new to GitHub and hoping to improve my knowledge in computer programming.